jsaintrocc/myblvmgncube/manual/guide/11-hotend-carriage-b.md

     ![](img/11-threadlocker.jpeg)\
     *fig 11.6*

 3. Insert the 2 M2 15mm screws in to the lower X carrage as shown.
 You'll notice that I snapped off the bridge on this piece and I'm using M2's instead of M2.5s.
-This works much better, in reality, than what's described in BLV's extruder assembly video.
+This works much better, in reality, than what's described in BLV's hotend assembly video.

     ![](img/11-M2ScrewsCarriage.jpeg)\
     *fig 11.7*